Bankruptcy

 One of the biggest myths in Bankruptcy is that you can not travel overseas.
 This is not true.
 To travel overseas you must simply obtain the consent of your Bankruptcy Trustee.

-To obtain the consent of your Bankruptcy Trustee, please see the Travel request form link here.
+To obtain the consent of your Bankruptcy Trustee, get in touch with our office and we will supply you with the form to complete.

 At Taylor Insolvency we commonly have bankrupts travelling, holidaying and working overseas, after all Bankruptcy is meant to help you with life not make it harder.